Man Overboard Rescue For Powerboats

 If you need to rely on the MOB feature on your GPS to find the victim, learn where that button is, now, so you can push it while doing everything else needed at the same time.
 Be sure you will understand, even under duress, what the GPS is telling you.

-Approach the victim: Two effective alternatives for approaching the victim are illustrated above.
-Decide on the best approach based on factors including but not limited to sea state, current, whether other boats are approaching, your boat's characteristics, and your crew's capabilitites.
+Two effective alternatives for approaching the victim are illustrated above.
+Decide on the best approach based on factors including but not limited to sea state, current, whether other boats are approaching, your boat's characteristics, and your crew's capabilities.
 Have those responsible for pulling the victim aboard (hopefully more than just you) in position and ready.

 In most situations, it is safest to approach the victim with your bow facing into the wind and waves.
 If possible, throw him a line when you get close enough.
 Then turn off the engine(s), pull the victim in to the boat, and bring him to the ladder-hoisting area.
 This will minimize the chance of striking the victim with the propeller.